miyosuda/TensorFlowAndroidDemo/jni-build/jni/include/tensorflow/g3doc/api_docs/python/train.md

 The default value of 1e-8 for epsilon might not be a good default in general.
 For example, when training an Inception network on ImageNet a current good choice is 1.0 or 0.1.

+Note that in dense implement of this algorithm, m_t, v_t and variable will update even if g is zero, but in sparse implement, m_t, v_t and variable will not update in iterations g is zero.

 ##### Args: